Mattel: Company reorganization and production partnerships

-In April 2023, Mattel introduced a Barbie doll with down syndrome in collaboration with National Down Syndrome Society (NDSS), and continued to expand its Barbie line to include more dolls representing individuals with down syndrome and vision impairments in 2024.
-This initiative is part of Mattel's ongoing efforts to promote diversity and inclusivity, allowing children to see themselves reflected in their toys.
-At the same time, Miniso Group Holding Ltd acquired several percent of Mattel's shares after successfully releasing the Barbie-themed collaboration products since 2023, as part of the Mattel-Miniso IP partnership, and the acquisition was officially announced at the Barbie 65th anniversary celebration in April 2024.
+On May 25, 2022, Mattel launched the first transgender Barbie doll, inspired by Laverne Cox.
+In the same year, MINISO Group Holding Limited began its partnership with Mattel to produce Barbie-themed products, as well as become their official merchandise partner and official accessories supplier for Barbie globally.
+More than 120 variants of MINISO-Mattel collaboration products were officially launched by July 21, 2023, in China and the U.S., coinciding with the theatrical release of the film Barbie.
+The products were launched in several locations, including the following: MINISO headquarters in Guangzhou; MINISO's flagship stores in Changsha and Hanoi, Vietnam; the Chinese Mattel branch offices in Shanghai and Foshan; MINISO's flagship stores in Irvine Spectrum and Times Square; and Mattel's headquarters in El Segundo, California.

-In July 2024, the company was approached by the private equity firm, L Catterton, with a total buyout acquisition offer.
-The deal was ultimately declined.
+In April 2023, Mattel introduced a Barbie doll with Down syndrome in collaboration with the National Down Syndrome Society (NDSS); the company continued to expand its Barbie line to include more dolls representing people with Down syndrome and vision impairments in 2024.
+This initiative was part of Mattel's efforts to promote diversity and inclusivity, representing a wider range of children in its toy lines.
+In the same year, MINISO Group Holding Ltd. acquired a percentage of Mattel's shares, after successfully releasing the Barbie-themed collaboration products starting in 2023, as part of the Mattel-MINISO intellectual property (IP) partnership.
+The acquisition was officially announced at the Barbie 65th-anniversary celebration in April 2024, after the opening of the company's largest Barbie-themed store in Malaysia on March 30, 2024 (located at Berjaya Times Square in Kuala Lumpur).

-In November 2024, it was discovered on X (formerly Twitter) that a brand of Wicked themed dolls produced by the company inadvertently linked to an adult website instead of a similar link to the website for the Wicked movie.
-Mattel apologized for the error, and asked parents who had bought products with the incorrect website to destroy the packaging.
+In July 2024, Mattel was approached by the private equity firm L Catterton with an offer for a total buyout acquisition.
+This offer was ultimately declined.
+Also in July 2024, Mattel released a Sue Bird doll as part of the Barbie 65th-anniversary celebration, coinciding with the launch of the new "Give Limitless Possibilities" campaign for Barbie.

-Earlier the same year, a song from the movie, Ariana Grande's version of "Popular", was leaked via Mattel-produced singing dolls, causing minor backlash.
+In November 2024, it was discovered on the social network X (formerly Twitter) that a brand of Wicked-themed dolls produced by the company inadvertently linked to an adult website instead of the website for the Wicked movie.
+Mattel apologized for the error, and it asked parents who had bought products with the incorrect website to destroy the packaging.
+Earlier the same year, one of the film's songs—Ariana Grande's version of "Popular"—was leaked via Mattel-produced singing dolls, causing a minor backlash.